How to Avoid Backlinks that hurt your Website Ranking

 - The site has a network of mirror sites with exact same web links (these sites may be banned and your link on their site will produce no benefit).

-- The website takes forever to load (too many ad banners, etc.) and search engines won't wait which means they won't index your link on their page if it's at the bottom of the page.
+- The website takes forever to load (too many ad banners, etc.) and search engines won't wait which means they won't index your link on their page either.

 - The website is poorly designed and has broken code, etc.